Trovemaster/TROVE/docs/source/linelist.rst

 GAIN produces two types of output files.
 The .out files begins with a repeat of the input file.
 Information is then given on which .chk files were opened and which GPUs are being used and their memory.
 Information is then given on how GAIN splits up the calculation and how many transitions are to be computed.
 GAIN then cycles through the energy states starting with the lowest energy and computes all transitions to higher energies.
 For each complete lower energy calculation the current lines per second computed (L/s) is reported along with the predicted total time required.
 The other output file produced is a ``__n__.out`` file.
 Here ``n`` is an integer starting at 0 going up to number of nodes :math:`-1`.
 This file(s) contain the GAIN results and lists the frequency and the Einstein A coefficient \cite{98BuJexx} for a transition.
 Labels are also given for which states the transition is between.

 Einstein A coefficients are calculated as opposed to intensities as these are temperature (and pressure) independent.
-To simulate and plot a spectrum Exocross is used which is discussed in the next section.
+To simulate and plot a spectrum Exocross_ is used which is discussed in the next section.

-Currently the format for the intensities from GAIN is not compatible with Exocross.
+Currently the format for the intensities from GAIN is not compatible with Exocross_.
 Programs can be used however to convert the GAIN output to the slightly more compact Exomol format.
 Code for doing this can be obtained from Sergey Yurchenko.
-In the future it may be that GAIN is modified to directly output the correct format for Exocross.
+In the future it may be that GAIN is modified to directly output the correct format for Exocross_.

 Exocross
 ========

 As discussed above, GAIN produces a list of temperature and pressure independent Einstein A coefficients.
 To simulate a spectra, these must be converted into intensities.
-This can be achieved using Exocross, providing the data is correctly formatted.
-TROVE can directly produced intensities but Exocross has features which make it a better choice for production quality simulations.
+This can be achieved using ExoCross_ [ExoCross]_, providing the data is correctly formatted.
+TROVE can directly produced intensities but ExoCross_ has features which make it a better choice for production quality simulations.

-To run Exocross, two types of file are required.
+To run ExoCross_, two types of file are required.
 A TRANS file which contains information about the intensity of transitions and a STATES file which contains the energy levels of the molecule.
 These files should be obtained using a program to change GAIN output or from TROVE directly.
 This is likely to change depending on situation and will not be discussed here.

-A simple but important calculation which can be performed using Exocross is finding the partition function at a given temperature.
+A simple but important calculation which can be performed using ExoCross_ is finding the partition function at a given temperature.
 This is determined from the States file only.
 An example input is
 ::

      mem 63 gb